 Borrowing Leadership Lessons from Special Forces Operations

 Interestingly, this approach has an established history in military special forces communities, where the nature of a particular mission determines which member of the team should lead.
-Such a fluid concept of leadership stands in marked contrast to typical military leadership philosophy, where the person with the highest rank is by default the leader.
+Such a fluid concept of leadership stands in marked contrast to typical military leadership philosophy, where the person with the highest rank is by default the leader, and the ones in lower ranks are the one who do all the extra work and being a dangerous profession suffering injuries sometimes, although for people that suffer injuries because of negligence having a lawyer for this from sites as https://www.spauldinginjurylaw.com/savannah/ could be really useful for these matters.

-Quittner does not draw a parallel with the military world, but he does contrast this "project-by-project" style of leadership with the heavy management layers of traditional corporations like Boeing.
+Quittner does not draw a parallel with the military earplug lawsuit , but he does contrast this “project-by-project” style of leadership with the heavy management layers of traditional corporations like Boeing.
 He also cites examples of companies who have adopted a hybrid approach, blending the strengths of hierarchical management with the flexibility of this newer, more adaptive style of leadership.

 Very thought-provoking ideas.
 You can see the full article online at Inc.com.